What is lung cancer?

 Cancer that begins in the lungs is called 'primary lung cancer'.
-There are two main types of primary lung cancer which are classified by the type of cells in which the cancer starts.
+There are 2 main types of primary lung cancer which are classified by the type of cells in which the cancer starts.
 They are:

 - coughing up blood

-- recurring bronchitis or pneumonia
+- bronchitis or pneumonia that keeps coming back

 - loss of appetite